What is HTML <noscript> Tag?

 <noscript>

-<p>JavaScript is disabled in your browser.
-Please enable it to use the full features of this site.</p>
+JavaScript is disabled in your browser.
+Please enable JavaScript to view this page properly.

 </noscript>